 \subsection{Sensitivity Analysis on Tabular Size}

-Large tables pose significant challenges for LLM-based reasoning, as models struggle to interpret multi-dimensional structures, particularly when tables are serialized as text or images \cite{wang2025needleinatable}.
-We categorize tables into three groups based on token count: \emph{small} ($<$300 tokens), \emph{medium} (300 – 2,000 tokens), and \emph{large} ($>$2,000 tokens).
+Large tables pose significant challenges for LLM-based reasoning, as models struggle to interpret multi-dimensional structures, particularly when tables are serialized as text or images~\cite{wang2025needleinatable}.
+We categorize tables into three groups based on token count: \emph{small} ($<$300 tokens), \emph{medium} (300 to 2,000 tokens), and \emph{large} ($>$2,000 tokens).

-Notably, by enforcing partial observability, we expect overall performance to remain stable across table sizes, as the agent's decision process depends on identifying the correct operations rather than fully parsing the entire table.
+By enforcing partial observability, we expect overall performance to remain stable across table sizes, as the agent's decision process depends on identifying the correct operations rather than fully parsing the entire table.
 Consistent with this expectation, Table \ref{tab:different-size-performance} shows stable relative advantages of different reward models across table sizes.

-However, a counter-intuitive phenomenon emerges: Performance of the Chain-of-Tables framework \emph{improves} as table size increases, whereas Tree-of-Tables exhibits the opposite trend.
+However, a counter-intuitive phenomenon emerges: Performance of the Chain-of-Table framework \emph{improves} as table size increases, whereas Tree-of-Table exhibits the opposite trend.
 Because both frameworks operate under identical partial observability, this behavior cannot be directly attributed to table size alone.
 To understand this discrepancy, we further analyze how each framework interacts with the underlying task semantics across datasets.